discs89/ldsc_pipeline/README.md

 # LD Score Regression pipeline

 This README provides information for running the LD score regression pipeline on single traits (for estimating heritability) or multiple traits (for estimating heritability and genetic correlation).
-[LD Score regression methodology](https://www.nature.com/articles/ng.3406) has been published in Nature Genetics by Bulik-Sullivan *et al.*, and the software and detailed information [can be found on GitHub](https://github.com/bulik/ldsc/)
+[LD Score regression methodology](https://www.nature.com/articles/ng.3406) has been published in Nature Genetics by Bulik-Sullivan *et al.*, and the software [can be found on GitHub](https://github.com/bulik/ldsc/).
+Also refer to this page for detailed information about installation of the software and required python libraries.
-Detailed information about the LD score regression method can be found here:

 ### Input data

-The input for LD score regression are GWAS summary statistics, to be provided in plain text format.
+The input for this LD score regression pipeline are GWAS summary statistics, to be provided in plain text format.

 Mandatory input columns are (required column name between brackets):
 1. SNP identifier, usually rs-numer (SNP).